Identity in Urban-Rural Political Division: Consequences and Solutions

 WEBINAR

-Michael Shepherd and Kristin Lunz Trujillo will discuss consequences and solutions to urban-rural political division.
-This event is organized by the Network for Responsible Public Policy.
+Michael Shepherd and Kristin Lunz Trujillo discussed consequences and solutions to urban-rural political division.
+This event was organized by the Network for Responsible Public Policy.

 SPEAKERS